 New Zealand has a strong history with sweet peas, both in terms of seed production for English and European seed catalogues and sweet pea breeding.
-Dr Keith Hammett is the godfather of sweet pea breeding; he has a passion for these blooms that just captivates you.
+Dr Keith Hammett is the godfather of sweet pea breeding; he has a passion for these blooms that is captivating.
 Keith’s interest in the sweet pea started off as a teenager, when his uncle decided he wanted to separate his flower and vegetable garden, doing so by planting a dividing row of sweet peas.
-To hear Keith recall it, it was love at first sight.
+As Keith recalls it, it was love at first sight.
 This love has only continued throughout the years, as sweet pea varieties bearing the Hammett name are now sold all over New Zealand and around the world.

-Keith says all the sweet peas he offers are great for picking, reminding me that “Sweet peas are the ultimate ‘cut and come again’ flower”, meaning that the more you pick from the flower stems, the more they will produce.
-This is a total win-win for us at home who can never have too many of these gorgeous blooms.
+Keith says “Sweet peas are the ultimate ‘cut and come again’ flower”, meaning that the more you pick from the flower stems, the more they will produce.
+This is a total win-win for those at home who can never have too many of these gorgeous blooms.

-He goes on to mention that “The ones with the larger, frilly flowers have longer stems than, say, some of the smaller flowered forms with the strongest scent.”
+“The ones with the larger, frilly flowers have longer stems than, say, some of the smaller flowered forms with the strongest scent,” says Keith.
 His most highly-scented varieties are ‘Original’, ‘High Scent’, ‘More Scent’, and ‘High Society’.

 When, Where & How